rbaumbach/Swizzlean/README.md

 * Prerequisites: [ruby gems](https://rubygems.org/pages/download), [bundler](http://bundler.io)

-To use the included Rakefile, run the setup.sh script to install submodules (xctool) and bundle gems (rake):
+To use the included Rakefile to run Cedar specs, run the setup.sh script to bundle gems and install pods:

 ```bash
 $ ./setup.sh